tlevine/wetlands/readme.md

 `datetime_scraped` includes the time when the particular document was downloaded.
 The document is stored base64-encoded in `raw`.

+I didn't need to use kwargs thing because this site's HTTP requests are all ordinary GET requests, but it'll help when we want to do more processing offline later because it'll let me use the same queue.

 ### Proper database tables